UbiState/ubicoin/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see the section *Disable-Wallet mode* below).

-Build Ubicoing Core
+Build Ubicoin Core
 ------------------------

-1. Clone the Ubicoing Core source code and cd into `ubicoin`
+1. Clone the Ubicoin Core source code and cd into `ubicoin`

         git clone https://github.com/UbiState/ubicoin
         cd ubicoin

-2. Build Ubicoing Core:
+2. Build Ubicoin Core:

-    Configure and build the headless Ubicoing Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Ubicoin Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.